Documentation

 Check all the parts

 Check that you have all the parts ready to go.
 You can see what parts and tools you might need in the pictures below.
+Depending on the kit generation the plumbing parts will be replaced by the ones in the last 2 pictures.
+If that’s the case follow the plumbing variant for the new plumbing.

 Prepare the wire labels